IAAA-Lab/ckan-docker/README.md

 The site is configured using environment variables that you can set in the `.env` file.

-## 2. Installing Docker
+## 2. Installing Docker (We used sudo command for all of our commands/commits)

 Install Docker by following the following instructions: or visit this page [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)

 * Install Docker Engine on Ubuntu(updated version like 18.04)

 * Install using the apt repository

 * Setup Docker's apt repository